idaholab/TMAP8/doc/content/index.md

 ## [Verification & Validation](verification/ver-list.md) class=center style=font-weight:200;font-size:150%;

 !style halign=center
-Several problems originally developed for the TMAP4 code have been used for the verification of TMAP8.
+Several problems originally developed for the TMAP4 and TMAP7 codes have been used for the verification of TMAP8.
 These V&V cases can be found here.
 !col-end!
 !row-end!